cade-vs/nightwatch/README.md

 #  HOW TO USE

 NightWatch is just navigatior.
-It does not have vide player inside.
+It does not have video player inside.
 You have to use separate one.
 I recommend to use MPlayer but you may use whatever player you like.

-To start vide playing, NightWatch will try to execute:
+To start video playing, NightWatch will try to execute:

     nightwatch-video-player

-You need either to create shell script with this name, which will execute the wanted vide player or to sym-link the player with this name.
+You need either to create shell script with this name, which will execute the wanted video player or to sym-link the player with this name.

 Sym-link: